11/16/2019 - Saturday. No frost delay.

 5.)
 Shade extends frost delays by preventing sunlight from melting the frost.
 Luckily, SkyRidge is a links-style course, so there are less trees providing less shade.
 That being said, however, there are some shady areas on the course.
 The longer the frost delay, the more opportunity the sun has to reach these spots.

 Rest assured, we, at SkyRidge, want to get you out on the course as soon as possible.
 But this means doing so in a way that preserves the integrity of the greens.
-Our limited crew of employees and volunteers work very hard all year to provide you with greens and fairways that rival those of neighboring, competition courses in regards to their health, playability, manicured aesthetic, and color.
+Our limited crew of employees and volunteers work very hard all year long to provide you with greens and fairways that rival those of neighboring, competition courses in regards to their health, playability, manicured aesthetic, and color.
 If there is a frost delay, pop on in to Soren's Café and have a cup of coffee, cocoa, or breakfast.
 Enjoy a program of your choosing on one of our five televisions, or get acquainted with some of our regulars.
 And feel good about yourself knowing you are doing your part to perserve the value of play at SkyRidge Golf Course.

 Pro Shop Attendants will endeavor to frequently post frost delay updates on the website, in an effort to save you a trip or a phone call.
 As ever, thank you for your patience, understanding, and flexiblity with this process as we golf our way through the winter months.